 MPO members shall plan for projects being long-term.
 Transportation improvements are long-term investments remaining in place for many years.
-Design and construction of new facilities should anticipate likely future demand for transit, bicycling, and walking facilities and not preclude the provision of future improvements.
+Design and construction of new facilities should anticipate likely future demand for transit, bicycling, walking, and other micromobility options and also not preclude the provision of future improvements.